-Caution: If you are contemplating the repurchase of the security in the future, you need to consider the wash sale rules discussed.
+Caution: If you are contemplating the repurchase of the security in the future, you need to consider the wash sale rules discussed (see page 12).

 On the other hand, if the marketable securities or other long-term capital gain property have appreciated in value, you should contribute the property in kind to the charity.
 By contributing the property in kind, you will avoid taxes on the appreciation and receive a charitable contribution deduction for the property’s full fair market value.

 If you wish to make a significant gift of property to a charitable organization yet retain current income for yourself, a charitable remainder trust may fulfill your needs.
 A charitable remainder trust is a trust that generates a current charitable deduction for a future contribution to a charity.
-The trust pays you income annually on the principal in the trust for a specified term or for life.
+The trust pays you (or another person) income annually on the principal in the trust for a specified term or for life.
 When the term of the trust ends, the trust’s assets are distributed to the designated charity.
-You obtain a current tax deduction when the trust is funded based on the present value of the assets that will pass to the charity when the trust terminates.
+You obtain a current income tax deduction when the trust is funded based on the present value of the assets that will pass to the charity when the trust terminates (at least 10% of the initial FMV).
 This accelerates your deduction into the year the trust is funded, while you retain the income from the assets.
 This method of making a charitable contribution can work very well with appreciated property.

 If you volunteer time to a charity, you cannot deduct the value of your time, but you can deduct your out-of-pocket expenses.
-If you use your automobile in connection with performing charitable work, including driving to and from the organization, you can deduct 14 cents per mile.
+If you use your automobile in connection with performing charitable work, including driving to and from the organization, you can deduct 14 cents per mile for 2017.
 You must keep a record of the miles.